 02. Shrinkage residue

-When the ingot is cast, the liquid steel shrinks in the central part of the condensation process to form a tubular hole, which is known as the shrinkage.
+During the casting of an ingot, the liquid steel condenses and shrinks in the central part, forming a tubular hole known as shrinkage.

-Shrinkage is generally located near the feeder in the head of the ingot, and it should be removed when the billet is formed.
+Typically, shrinkage is found near the feeder in the head of the ingot and should be removed when forming the billet.

-The remaining portion that cannot be completely removed is called shrinkage residue.
+However, the portion that cannot be completely removed is referred to as shrinkage residue.